tlorans/defi-gmx-v2/README.md

 - [ ] Goals and expected outcomes
 - [ ] Project setup

+### ETH to Arbitrum

+- [ ] Transactions

 ### Protocol

 - [ ] What is GMX?
+  - GMX is a decentralized spot and perpetual exchange
+  - Spot exchange
+  - Perpetual exchange
 - [ ] Key features
 - [ ] How the protocol works
   - users (LP, traders, GMX and GM / GLV holders)